Updated on: 2/26/2019

 The driver of the Accord was extricated from his vehicle and taken to Harborview Medical Center.
 His injuries are reported to be serious.
-A 40-year-old woman who was a passenger in the SUV sustained minor injuries.
+A 40-year-old woman who was a passenger in the SUV sustained minor injuries as a result of the auto accident.
 The driver of the Accord died of his injuries on Tuesday.

 SUV driver suspected of intoxication

 The driver of the SUV was evaluated by police officers at the scene, who suspected that he may have been impaired.
 He was transported to a hospital and given a blood test.
 The results of that test have not yet been released.